TP8843/discord-server-call-bot/README.md

 # Discord Server Calling Bot

-This bot sends repeated messages to a user from the command `call @User`, telling them the server and the voice channel to join.
+This bot sends repeated messages to a user from the command `.call @User`, telling them the server and the voice channel to join.

 ## Requirements